 - Recognize the relationship of genetics and genomics to health promotion, prevention, and health management.

-- Know of the ethical issues that affect community health care.
+- Become familiar with the ethical issues that affect community health care.

 - Demonstrate critical reflection and therapeutic interpersonal communication when collaborating as a member of an inter-professional team in the community.

 - Apply the principles of teaching and learning to design and implement a health promotion program for individuals, families, or groups within a community setting.